nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ![Using the CLI](images/CLITutorialGif.gif)

-Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.

 Some example commands you can try:

 * **`contacts`** : Switches to the contacts tab